erikdahlstrom/3tz-specification/README.md

 # 3D Tiles Archive Format

-The 3D Tiles Archive Format is based on the zip file format.
+The 3D Tiles Archive Format is a container format for 3D Tiles datasets based on the zip file format.

 * [Latest editor's draft](Specification.md)